 The food is all included, and it’s all-you-can-eat all the time!
 I can’t think of another travel experience I’ve had where this is the case.
 You never have to pay for food: and there’s always food available somewhere.
 There are multiple food joints, buffet lines, and restaurants, and nobody ever asks you to pay.
 There was even a 24-hour pizza joint with free pizza, as much as you wanted, whenever you wanted.
 How cool is that?!
 We loved it.

-The food options are pretty amazing: there was a chocolate bar (where you could get dozens of chocolate treats), a grill (with cheeseburgers, hot dogs, and the like), a pizza joint (as I said—open 24 hours!), a sandwich shop (with about 15 different kinds of sandwiches, and it was also open 24/7), an Indian place (this was my favorite: I ate a lot of Tandoori Chicken, Fish, and Naan here), and much more.
+The food options truly are amazing: there was a chocolate bar (where you could get dozens of chocolate treats), a grill (with cheeseburgers, hot dogs, and the like), a pizza joint (as I said—open 24 hours!), a sandwich shop (with about 15 different kinds of sandwiches, and it was also open 24/7), an Indian place (this was, by far, my favorite: I ate a lot of Tandoori Chicken, Fish, and Naan here), and much more.
 This is really one of the best parts of taking a cruise.

-The only exception to this was for alcoholic drinks: you always pay for those.
+The only exception to all this free food was for alcoholic drinks: you always pay for those.
 Unless you bought an upgraded “beverage package,” where you’d pre-pay for drinks and just scan your room card, you always had to pay extra for anything alcoholic.

 #10: There Are No Laws Against Gambling And Smoking In Cruise Ship Restaurants

 Remember how I said cruise ships are like floating cities?
 In some cases, it feels like that city is Las Vegas, Nevada.
-If you’ve ever been there, you know that they’re famous for their smoke-filled casinos where people gamble all night long while cocktail waitresses bring mixed drinks to your table.
-So if you like gambling and smoky bars, you would LOVE a cruise ship.
-If, however, you’re underage, or you’re not into smoking, drinking, or gambling, your days at sea will be spent watching LOTS of TV in your room in the evenings.
+If you’ve ever been there, you know that Las Vegas is famous for their smoke-filled casinos where people gamble all night long while cocktail waitresses bring mixed drinks to your table.
+If you like gambling and smoky bars, you would LOVE a cruise ship.
+If, however, you’re underage, or you’re not into smoking, drinking, or gambling, your days at sea will be spent watching lots of TV in your room in the evenings.

 #11: Beware The Discrepancy Between Island Time and Boat Time

 This is a big issue that can ruin your vacation if you’re not careful.
 “Island Time” and “Boat Time” are two different things.
-If you have any excursions planned on the island, make sure you find what time it starts, and ask whether they’re talking about island time or boat time.
-For example, I wanted to go scuba diving in the US Virgin Islands, so I scheduled a boat dive for 9:00 am the day we would be in St. Thomas.
+If you have any excursions planned on an island, make sure you find what time it starts, and ask whether they’re talking about island time or boat time.
+For example, I wanted to go scuba diving in the US Virgin Islands, so I scheduled a boat dive in St. Thomas for 9:00 am the day that we would be there.
 Everything was set: I did my research early, found a dive shop I wanted to use, and prepaid for my dive weeks in advance.
-They told me they’d even come to the ship and pick me up.
+They even told me they’d come to the ship and pick me up.
 Score!

-Wait, what happened?
-Aha!
-I arrived at 8:30 am boat time which was actually 9:30 am island time, so I showed up a half hour late.
+Oh no, what happened?
+Ahhhh!
+I arrived at 8:30 am boat time which was actually 9:30 am island time, so I actually showed up a half hour late.

-How is it even possible that a professional dive shop run by people who make their living selling dive trips to tourists who arrive via cruise ships to forget to mention this difference?
+Now, how could it be that a professional dive shop run by people who make their living selling dive trips to tourists who arrive via cruise ships could forget to mention this difference?
 I have no idea.
 But in my case, after I panicked and my head spun for a while as I tried to figure all this out, it turned out okay.
-I got a refund from that dive shop and was (miraculously) able to find another dive shop that was about to take a boat dive and I was just in time.
+I got a full refund from that dive shop and was (miraculously) able to find another dive shop that was about to take a boat dive and I was just in time.

 #12: For A Great Excursion, Go Far Away From The Ship Itself

 My friend and I didn’t take the bait in the tourist traps.
 Instead, we got on a bus and paid a whopping $1.25 for a ride across the island, and when all the other tourists got off at Junkanoo Beach, I asked the driver if he could take us somewhere that nobody else was.
-The driver (who only had one eye) keep driving for about four more miles, and stopped in the middle of a road and pointed to a break in a fence and said: “over there.”
-Feeling like I had maybe been tricked, I followed his instructions anyway and was delightfully surprised: we found a secluded area on Cable Beach by a restaurant and it was perfect: there was nobody else there.
+The driver (who only had one eye) keep driving for about four more miles, then stopped in the middle of a road and pointed to a break in a fence and said: “over there.”
+Feeling like I had maybe been tricked, I followed his instructions anyway and was delightfully surprised: we found a secluded area on Cable Beach by a restaurant and it was perfect.
+There was nobody else there!

 #13: You Can’t Use Your Phone On Most Caribbean Islands

 Mobile phone coverage in the Caribbean is horrendous.
-It’s just not worth bringing your phone: not only will you pay outrageous roaming charges (I’m talking several dollars per minute and over $20 per megabyte of data transfer!), the plain and simple fact is you just can’t get reception.
-I even paid for AT&T’s “international plan” on my iPhone for the month to help cover roaming charges, but it didn’t help since I couldn’t get a signal, so it was essentially pointless.
+It’s just not worth bringing your phone.
+Not only will you pay outrageous roaming charges (I’m talking several dollars per minute and over $20 per megabyte of data transfer!), the plain and simple fact is you just can’t get reception.
+I even paid for AT&T’s international plan on my iPhone for the month to help cover roaming charges, but it didn’t help since I couldn’t get a signal, so it was pointless.
 I should have just left my phone in my room on the boat the entire time.

-#14: You Can Use Your Phone On A Cruise Ship, But It’s Exploitatively Expensive
+#14: You Can Make Phone Calls On A Cruise Ship, But It’s Exploitatively Expensive

 #15: You Can Buy Duty-Free Items On The Ship, But You Can’t Consume Them On The Ship

 They will literally take them away from you and lock them up until you’re back on land and your trip is over.
 To me, this is the most ridiculously self-defeating proposition ever.
-You can take a cruise to a tropical location, and literally buy gallons of rum on your trip, but can’t drink it until the trip is done.
+You can take a cruise to a tropical location, and literally buy gallons of rum on your trip, but you can’t drink any of it until the trip is done.
 How silly is that?
-On the ship itself, you will absolutely pay top-dollar for your normal-sized boat drinks, complete with taxes and tips, and cry a little bit on the inside, knowing just how badly you’re being ripped off.
-And the tiny little bottles they stock your fridge with in your room, just like a hotel?
+On the ship itself, your only option is to pay top-dollar for your normal-sized boat drinks, complete with taxes and tips, and you will cry a little bit on the inside, knowing just how badly you’re being ripped off.
+And the tiny little bottles they stock your fridge with in your room just like a hotel?
 Don’t even get me started on how expensive those are.

-Oh, okay, fine, here’s one more thing I learned about buying alcohol on a cruise ship: if you think you can beat the system by buying alcohol off the ship on an excursion, that won’t work either.
+Okay, well, actually, there’s one more thing I learned about buying alcohol on a cruise ship that I just have to mention.
+If you think you can beat the system by buying alcohol off the ship on an excursion, that won’t work either.
 The airport-style security they have as you board the ship will find your purchase and confiscate it until the trip is over.

 But here’s the funny thing: my friend bought at least two bottles of alcohol on two separate excursions.
 If I recall correctly, one was rum and one was whiskey.
-The first time we boarded the ship, they x-rayed our bags, and found the bottle and took it away.
-But the SECOND time, they somehow didn’t find that one, so, feeling like school-aged children, we snickered as we took our “contraband” bottle back to our room.
-(In this case, it was whiskey, which I don’t like, so I didn’t benefit, but my buddy sure was happy to not need to pay for the tiny single-shot fridge bottles anymore).
+The first time we boarded the ship, they x-rayed our bags, and found the bottle of rum, and took it away.
+But the SECOND time, they somehow didn’t find the bottle of whiskey, so, feeling like school-aged children, we snickered as we took our “contraband” bottle back to our room.

 Four Travel Tips